New studies are being added all the time – check back soon if you don’t see one available for your dog!

 - Dogs with a confirmed freely moveable thyroid tumour interested in pursuing surgery are eligible

-Evaluating the Use of Fluorescence Dyes in Surgery to Identify Canine Pancreatic Cancer and Metastasis
+Evaluating the Use of Fluorescence Dyes in Surgery for Dogs with Pancreatic Cancer

 Inclusion criteria: